Back to Articles and Learning

 8. “What types of organisations implement your platform most successfully?”

-This question helps determine whether the vendor’s delivery model aligns with your organisation’s size and maturity.
+This shows whether their delivery model fits your size and maturity.

 9. “How do you support reporting and executive visibility?”